escomputers/Automatic-Stop-Daemon/README.md

 Note that only Gmail accounts are currently supported.
 Follow these [instructions](https://support.google.com/mail/answer/185833?hl=en), if you don't know how to create a Gmail application password.

+After you fill all required fields, another window will popup, just click ```Start``` and you're done, then first window can be safely closed.

 * Tested on ![Windows][Windows]